mouseplace/mh-mouse-links/README.md

 # mh-mouse-links

-Userscript to add links to the MouseHunt wiki &amp; MHDB for mice for [MouseHunt](https://mousehuntgame.com).
+A Userscript for [MouseHunt](https://mousehuntgame.com) to add links to the MouseHunt wiki &amp; MHDB to mice.